Happy young African American woman passenger smile and using sma

 What is SIM Authentication?

-SIM Authentication, also known as EAP-SIM/AKA/AKA’/5G-AKA, is all about a seamless and secure user experience.
-Users are automatically connected to the encrypted (802.1x) Wi-Fi network(s) defined in the Wi-Fi connection profile.
-A 3GPP AAA, such as the one in Enea Aptilo SMP and Enea Access Manager, integrates with the mobile core’s user identity database to authenticate and authorize the user.
-SIM authentication is also used to derive keys for setting up an IPsec tunnel to the mobile core for Wi-Fi Calling.
+SIM authentication, also known as EAP-SIM, EAP-AKA, EAP-AKA’, and 5G-AKA, provides a seamless and secure user experience.
+Users are automatically connected to secure Wi-Fi networks—enabled by 802.1x—defined in their Wi-Fi connection profiles.
+A 3GPP AAA, such as the Enea AAA Server, integrates with the mobile core’s user identity databases (HLR/HSS/AUSF) to authenticate and authorize users.

 the why & how of